 This expansion and contraction of the body could lead to metal fatigue if not carefully maintained.
-It also meant that concorde had a relatively short airframe life of 45,000 hours compared 100,000 for that of a Boeing 747 and that would have an impact of the overall cost to the airlines.
+It also meant that Concorde had a relatively short airframe life of 45,000 hours compared 100,000 for that of a Boeing 747 and that would have an impact of the overall cost to the airlines.

 Everything from the window seals to the electrical wiring had to be designed for a hot plane.
-Because the Boeing was going to be so much faster they could not use aluminum but instead the plane would be made from titanium which would also push up the cost dramatically.
+Because the Boeing was going to be so much faster they could not use aluminium but instead the plane would be made from titanium which would also push up the cost dramatically.

-The swing wing design which worked well on smaller two seater fighters, when scaled up to a 300 seat airliner, needed to be so big and strong that it would make the plane too heavy.
+The swing wing design which worked well on smaller two-seater fighters, when scaled up to a 300 seat airliner, needed to be so big and strong that it would make the plane too heavy.

-So after a huge amount of work, the designers had to drop the swing wing design and return to the drawing board and go back to the delta wing design of the Lockheed and Concorde.
+So after a huge amount of work, the designers had to drop the swing-wing design and return to the drawing board and go back to the delta wing design of the Lockheed and Concorde.

 By the time Concorde was flight testing, and the Boeing was still in the design phase, people became all too aware that the sonic boom created by these planes was going to be too much of a problem and as such supersonic flight over land was banned in most countries.
 This meant that the only viable routes were over the Atlantic from the east cost of the united states to the west cost of Europe.